haacked/haacked.com/_posts/2014-10-19-classic-manhattan.markdown

 8. Put the shaker cap on and pour the cocktail into the glass.
 9. Add the Maraschino cherry and maybe a bit of the cherry juice if you like.
 10. Savor your perfect classic Manhattan, you classy person, you.

+Learning to make this drink saved me a lot of money considering a Manhattan with good Bourbon can go for over ten to fifteen bucks at a bar.
+My next goal is to learn a few variations and maybe one alternative cocktail for when I get tired of drinking the same thing all the time.

+What's your go to drink and why?